XRPL-Lending-Network/network-wallet-core/docs/introduction.md

 ## Architecture Overview

-XRPL Connect uses a modular, adapter-based architecture that separates concerns and makes it easy to extend:
+XRPL-Connect uses a modular, adapter-based architecture that separates concerns and makes it easy to extend:

 ```
 Your Application